DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 | Labor Market Openness | 153 | 123 |
 | **Composite** | **170** | **161** |

-Any analysis pooling subindices should expect an unbalanced panel.

-## Notes on use
+## Notes on Use

-**Scores are year-relative.** Normalization is computed year by year, which preserves cross-national variation but means a country's score can move because the surrounding distribution shifted rather than because its own institutions changed.
+**Scores are year-relative:** Normalization is computed year by year, which preserves cross-national variation but means a country's score can move because the surrounding distribution shifted rather than because its own institutions changed.
 For claims about relative position over time, ranks are the safer instrument.

-**Use the confidence intervals.** Countries whose intervals overlap substantially cannot be reliably ranked on point estimates alone.
-The intervals propagate resampling and imputation variance, but not uncertainty in period boundaries, component counts, reliability scores, or source measurement error — they are a lower bound.
+**Confidence intervals:** Countries whose intervals overlap substantially cannot be reliably ranked on point estimates alone.
+The intervals propagate resampling and imputation variance, but not uncertainty in period boundaries, component counts, reliability scores, or source measurement error.

-## Peer review
+## Peer Review

 Each of the eight subindices was reviewed by external scholars with subject expertise in that domain.
 Reviewers were asked to assess the theoretical